Raouf-Braham/StylishYou/README.md

 <!-- Roadmap -->
 ## Roadmap
 The roadmap for this project entails refining the shopping process and enhancing the navigation experience within the fashion domain.
+To achieve perfection, we must focus on the following key areas:

 * [x] Responsiveness across all screen sizes
 * [ ] Meticulously testing for and resolving any bugs or issues encountered along the way.